bucko13/prism/README.md

    for the user associated with this app. (this is just one way to get your app private key.
 Any way is fine)
 6. Save the APP_PRIVATE_KEY for later

-#### Session keys and Now Boltwall

-7. Generate a session key (using a crypto library for a 256 bit random number should work and is secure).
-8. Deploy a [boltwall service](https://github.com/tierion/now-boltwall) to run as a backup payment gateway.
-9. Take note of the session key and uri of the boltwall service

 #### Open Node (optional)

 This is used in the app only for utilities like getting exchange rate

-10. Create a developer account on open node
+7. Create a developer account on open node
-11. Create and save an API key
+8. Create and save an API key

 #### Install and Deploy Prism w/ Now